quang-do-se/spring-cert/01-container-dependency-and-ioc.md

 The reason for the Spring container subclassing `@Configuration` classes is to control bean creation - for single beans, subsequent requests to the method creating the bean shoul return the same bean isntance as created at the first invocation of the `@Bean` annotated method.

+#### How do `@Configuration` annotated classes support singleton beans?

+Singleton beans are supported by the Spring container by sublassing classes annotated with `@Configuration` and overriding the `@Bean` annotated methods in the class.
+Invocations to the `@Bean` annotated methods are intercepted and, if a bean is a singleton bean and no instance of the singleton bean exists, the call is allowed to continue to the `@Bean` annotated method, in order to create an instance of the bean.
+If an instance of the singleton bean already exists, the existing instance is returned (and the call is not allowed to continue to the `@Bean` annotated method).

+#### Why can't `@Bean` methods be final either?

+As earlier the Spring container subclass classes `@Configuration` classes and overrides the methods annotated with the `@Bean` annotation, in order to intercept requests for the beans.
+If the bean is a singleton bean, subsequent requests for the bean will not yield new instances, but the existing instance of the bean.

 ----------